guozanhua/emotient-python/README.md

-1. Delete a media object (This is irreversible.):
+1. Delete a media object (this is irreversible):

         media_id = 'c2128139-a984-b695-52a4-eae8021103bb'
         media = client.media.retrieve(media_id)